 - You are relying on your spouse’s income or former spouse’s income to repay the credit requested

 - You are relying on alimony, child support, or separate maintenance payments from a spouse or former spouse to repay the credit requested

-- You are relying on property located in a community property state to repay the credit requested
+- You reside in a “community property” state or you are relying on property located in a “community property” state to repay the credit requested